demystifyfp/demystifyfp/content/clojure/marketplace-middleware/using-slack-as-log-appender.md

  }
 ```

-We should see something similar to this in the configured slack channel
+We should see something similar to this in the configured slack channel.

 ![](/img/clojure/blog/ecom-middleware/sample-slack-event.png)